rayon-rs/rayon/rayon-futures/README.md

 As we transition into the *COMPLETE* state is where things get more interesting.
-You'll notice that signaling the `self.scope` job as done the *last* thing that happens during that transition.
+You'll notice that signaling the `self.scope` job as done is the *last* thing that happens during that transition.
 Importantly, before that is done, we drop all access that we have to the type `F`: that is, we store `None` into the fields that might reference values of type `F`.
 This implies that we know that, whatever happens after we